A bug most confusing – Pi Pico VBUS sense pin causing CPU lockup with certain conditions

 We know the power is getting to the power supply just fine because the LED stays on.
 But that GPIO24 is very interesting.
 Because my PCB powers VSYS directly, so VBUS is only powered when my USB cable is plugged in.

 So, simple fix - use a solder bridge to bridge VSYS and VBUS pins.
 Well, of course it wasn't that simple.
-Since VSYS was at 3.3V, and now VBUS, that goes through the voltge divider which is pretty much a flat 1.85V, which is just not very close to the expected 3.3V of a logic high on a data pin.
+Since VSYS was at 3.3V, and now VBUS, that goes through the voltge divider which is pretty much a flat 1.85V, which is too far from the expected 3.3V of a logic high on a data pin.
 So the pin registers that as a LOW (0).... and locks up.

 Okay, scrap that, I then had idea #2.
 What if I make the GPIO24 pin an INPUT_PULLUP, where it is connected loosely to a pullup to 3.3v connection, to trick it into then reading a HIGH signal?